Mariapalacio96/Stroke_Prediction/README.md

 ### Description of Data

 This data shows demographic and health information about 5,100 patients and whether or not they had a stroke.
 The demographic information is age, marital status, gender, work type and residence type.
-Health information is hyper tension, heart disease, blood sugar, bmi and whether or not they smoke.
+Health information is hypertension, heart disease, blood sugar, bmi and whether or not they smoke.
+In the data set a 1 indicates the patient has had a stroke and a 0 indicates they have not had a stroke.

 ### Questions to Answer
 * Given the information we have started with, can we create a machine learning program which accurately predicts which people have had a stroke (or are likely to)?